Crossroad-Venture-Studio/Design-System/README.md

 ![alt text](__assets__/crossroad.svg)
 # *Crossroad Venture Studio:* Design System

-[Crossroad Venture Studio](crossroadventurestudio.com) is a company that creates and builds startups.
+[Crossroad Venture Studio](crossroadventurestudio.com) is a company focused on creating and building startups.
 We typically help startups by providing an initial team, strategic direction, and operational support.
+Contrary to incubators, accelerators and other investment entities, the main added value is on execution rather than financial help.

 ## Table of content
 - [*Crossroad Venture Studio:* Design System](#crossroad-venture-studio-design-system)